 Children, too, have limited ability to improve their own access to food, and they experience food insecurity at a rate higher than any other subset of the population.
 The reasons for this are, most likely, far simpler than the reasons for senior food insecurity: “If you’re struggling and you have kids, you’re going to be struggling exponentially more,” says Pierce.
 “Sometimes kids outnumber adults in a house.
 And kids need more food.”

-“I’d say the first time that it was really bad was when they were toddlers,” Reagan says.
+“I’d say the first time that it was really bad was when they were toddlers,” Martinez says.
 “I had, at that point, left IU, and was still living here in town.
 I was working at Arby’s, making whatever the minimum wage was at the time — like six or seven dollars [per hour], but not enough to afford an apartment in Bloomington and take care of my boys.
 So there were times that were really, really bad.
 Since then, here and there, I’ve had better jobs and worse jobs, so it would kind of fluctuate throughout their childhood.”

-For a family with children like Reagan’s, though, the most challenging times were often when she earned barely too much to qualify for government support.
+For a family with children like Martinez’s, though, the most challenging times were often when they earned barely too much to qualify for government support.
 “At one point, my kids got cut off of their Hoosier Healthwise [Indiana’s state health insurance program for low-income children], because I guess I had made enough overtime in that period of time that when they looked at my paychecks, they cut them off.
 So I had to cover them under my work insurance, which was obscenely expensive, so I made less per paycheck than I had when I was making less money.”